Sureshpatil4348/Fxlabs.ai_Back_end/REARCHITECTING.md

 This document defines a simple, polling-only design that uses Python’s MetaTrader5 library to deliver fast tick streaming and closed-bar indicator updates on a 10-second cadence.
 No Expert Advisor (EA) or external bridge is required.

 ## Goals
-- Live tick pricing to frontend (target ~100ms stream cadence, best-effort) via WebSocket.
+- Minimal frontend data: every ~100ms push only `bid` price and daily % change (matching MT5), via WebSocket.
 - Every 10 seconds, detect newly closed candles for all tracked symbols and timeframes (M1 → W1) and emit indicator updates.
 - Indicators computed in Python for closed bars:
   - RSI (support common periods: e.g., 2, 3, 5, 7, 9, 14, 21, 50)